Daveiano/weewx-wdc/readme.md

   - [Credits](#credits)

 Inspired by and build with the [Carbon Design System](https://carbondesignsystem.com/).
 This skin uses the same technologies as [Weather Data Center](https://github.com/Daveiano/weather-data-center), a cross-platform Desktop App to import and analyze weather data, I wrote.

+If you need help installing the theme, please have a look at https://github.com/Daveiano/weewx-interceptor-docker, a configured Dockerfile which I use as a base for my local PI installation.

 ## Key Features